Doha: Arrival of the House of Al Thani

 The Al Thani family migrated to Doha from Fuwayrit shortly after Bin Tarif's death in 1847 under the leadership of Mohammed bin Thani.
 In the proceeding years, the Al Thani family assumed control of the town.
-At various times, they swapped allegiances between the two prevailing powers in the area: the Al Khalifa of Bahrain and the Bin Saudis.
+At various times, they swapped allegiances between the two prevailing powers in the area: the Al Khalifa of Bahrain and the Saudis.

 In 1867, many ships and troops were sent from Bahrain to assault the towns Al Wakrah and Doha over a series of disputes.
 Abu Dhabi joined on Bahrain's behalf due to the perception that Al Wakrah served as a refuge for fugitives from Oman.
-Later that year, the combined forces sacked the two Qatari towns with around 2,700 men in what would come to be known as the Qatari–Bahraini War.
-A British record later stated "that the towns of Doha and Wakrah were, at the end of 1867 temporarily blotted out of existence, the houses being dismantled and the inhabitants deported".
+Later that year, the combined forces sacked the two Qatari towns with around 2,700 men in what came to be known as the Qatari–Bahraini War.
+A British record later stated that "the towns of Doha and Wakrah were, at the end of 1867 temporarily blotted out of existence, the houses being dismantled and the inhabitants deported".

 The joint Bahraini-Abu Dhabi incursion and subsequent Qatari counterattack prompted the British political agent, Colonel Lewis Pelly, to impose a settlement in 1868.
 Pelly's mission to Bahrain and Qatar and the peace treaty that resulted were milestones in Qatar's history.
 It implicitly recognized Qatar as a distinct entity independent from Bahrain and explicitly acknowledged the position of Mohammed bin Thani as an important representative of the peninsula's tribes.

 In December 1871, the Ottomans established a presence in the country with 100 of their troops occupying the Musallam fort in Doha.
 This was accepted by Mohammad bin Thani's son, Jassim Al Thani, who wished to protect Doha from Saudi incursions.
 The Ottoman commander, Major Ömer Bey, compiled a report on Al Bidda in January 1872, stating that it was an "administrative centre" with around 1,000 houses and 4,000 inhabitants.

 Disagreement over tribute and interference in internal affairs arose, eventually leading to the Battle of Al Wajbah in March 1893.
-Al Bidda fort served as the final point of retreat for Ottoman troops.
-While they were garrisoned in the fort, their corvette fired indiscriminately at the townspeople, killing a number of civilians.
+Al Bidda Fort served as the final point of retreat for Ottoman troops.
+While they were garrisoned in the fort, their corvette fired indiscriminately at the townspeople, killing many civilians.
 The Ottomans eventually surrendered after Jassim Al Thani's troops cut off the town's water supply.
 An Ottoman report compiled the same year reported that Al Bidda and Doha had a combined population of 6,000 inhabitants, jointly referring to both towns by the name of 'Katar'.
 Doha was classified as the eastern section of Katar.
-The Ottomans held a passive role in Qatar's politics from the 1890s onward until fully relinquishing control during the beginning of the first World War.
+The Ottomans held a passive role in Qatar's politics from the 1890s onward until fully relinquishing control during the beginning of the First World War.